github-cloudlabsuser-054/ai-detectives/README.md

 - The user interface for the application is built with Streamlit is an open-source Python framework help you create and  ship frontend apps that can be written in python.
 ## How to run locally
+go to frontend folder and run app.py with streamlit run app.py and create a .env file
 ### project dependancies:

 #### install following dependancies and run the app as streamlit application :